account-for-us/giving-credit-website/content/partner/_index.md

 ## Fund Types

 - **Loan Guarantee Fund** - Extend loan guarantees to your constituents who are making peer-loans to people in their networks.
-- **Reward Fund** - Extend loan guarantees to your constituents who are making peer-loans to people in their networks.
+- **Reward Fund** - Offer cash rewards for outcomes people achieve for themselves or help others achieve through their community finance activity.
 - **Cash Transfer Fund** - Select constituents to send direct cash transfers to.
 - **Social Credit Fund** - Give credit directly to constituents, offering zero-interest loans when they need it.